 Wait, why should I care about this random number?

-In case you’ve gone on a massive news purge, Congress passed sweeping new tax legislation last year that changed every nook of the tax code.
+In case you’ve gone on a massive news purge, Congress passed sweeping new tax legislation in 2017 that changed every nook of the tax code.
 One of the most significant changes are the lower tax rates that mean many employees need to tackle an updated Form W-4.

 Form W-4, or the “Employee’s Withholding Allowance Certificate,” is where your team determines how many personal tax allowances they’ll claim.
 That number of allowances is often known as a withholding number.